The news is in: Kombucha is hot.

 So today I am busting some kombucha myths and the biggest one: "I won't drink kombucha because it has too much sugar in it."

 Kombucha will always have some sugar in it, no matter if you purchase commercially (store-bought) or make it yourself.
-The bottom line is that the benefits of it being a fermented drink outweigh the bit of sugar in it.
+This is because the SCOBY (kombucha culture) needs it to live.
+The bottom line is that the benefits of it being a fermented drink outweigh the downside of it having some sugar in it.

 Do I have to use sugar?
 I never consume sugar so it puts me off Kombucha.